Top 5 Essential Monsoon Skincare Tips & DIYs

 Top Monsoon Skincare Tips & DIYs

-1. Include These Natural Antibacterial Ingredients In Your Skincare Routine
+1. Include These Natural Antibacterial & Anti-inflammatory Ingredients In Your Skincare Routine

-Due to the increased humidity levels in the environment during monsoons, our skin attracts a lot of dirt that gets stuck in our facial pores and leads to acne breakouts!
+Due to the increased humidity levels in the environment during monsoon season, our skin attracts a lot of dirt that clogs our facial pores and leads to acne breakouts.

 - DIY Tea Tree Oil And Basil At-Home Steam Treatment